SublimeHaskell/SublimeHaskell/README.md

 Stylish-haskell can be used to stylish file or selected text.

-Use `Ctrl-Shift-R` to go to declaration and `Ctrl-K-I` to show symbol info with documentation.
+Use `F12` to go to declaration and `Ctrl-K-I` to show symbol info with documentation.
 These command are also available through context menu with right-click.

 Command 'SublimeHaskell: Browse module' is similar to ghci's browse command